GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 #### Congratulations!
 You now have a functioning shared photo album.

+Note: Other users you listed as `Storage Admins` for your GCS photo bucket should also be able to [upload images to the bucket](https://cloud.google.com/storage/docs/gsutil/commands/cp) and see their changes take effect on the website.

 ## Style

 Now that you a functioning website, it's time to add formatting to it.
 You'll do this by adding CSS and JavaScript to your already existing HTML files.